IsaaacLim/profilepage_react_typescript/README.md

 - test on other browsers, eg: -webkit-user-select & user-select
 - change config file name
 - NavSlider BIG slide distance to match screen width
+- have Home & about render with slight animation